gulinmerve/CW-Fullstack-/javascript/projects/004-richest-man/README.md

 >Part-3 JS Structure

-	- Create code for find the number between 0 to 100
+	- Create code for listing richest person

 - Step 4: Push your application into your own public repo on Github

 - Step 5: Deploy your application on Github template to showcase your app within your team.

+## Notes

+- Fetch random users from the randomuser.me API

+- Use forEach() to loop and output user/wealth

+- Use map() to double wealth

+- Use filter() to filter only millionaires

+- Use sort() to sort by wealth

+- Use reduce() to add all wealth

 ## Happy coding 💪